 Szabó Ervin Library

 There are two sections to the library but all you have to visit is the baroque section called the Wenckheim Palace.
-This section is antique and consists of countless array of books in Hungarian and other languages.
+This part is antique and consists of countless array of books in Hungarian and other languages with breathtaking interiors.
 Excuse me for my pictures but I hope you get the drift of what I am intending to show!